Your Essential Guide to Moving, Living, and Thriving in Morocco // Movocco FAQ

 Q: Which Moroccan cities have the mildest weather?

-A: Coastal cities like Casablanca, Rabat, and Essaouira have milder weather year-round compared to inland cities.
-Coastal areas also benefit from ocean breezes.
+A: Coastal cities like Casablanca, Rabat, Agadir, and Essaouira have milder weather year-round, benefiting from ocean breezes that moderate temperatures.
+These cities are ideal for those seeking moderate temperatures.

 Q: What types of visas are required for long-term stays in Morocco?